hmunfru/fiware-sdc/doc/installation-guide.rst

     curl -L https://www.opscode.com/chef/install.sh | sudo bash

-Before you configure the chef-client you should add the admin-pem and chef-validator.pem to the directory where chef-client finds its configuration (By default shoud be $HOME/.chef), In this directory should be placed the admin.pem and chef-validator.pem files before you start with the chef-client configuration.
+Before you configure the chef-client you should add the admin-pem and chef-validator.pem to the directory where chef-client finds its configuration (By default should be $HOME/.chef), In this directory should be placed the admin.pem and chef-validator.pem files before you start with the chef-client configuration.